Quality statement 2: Under-age sales

 a) Evidence that trading standards and the police are identifying premises that sell alcohol to people under 18.

 b) Evidence that trading standards and the police are taking action against premises that sell alcohol to people under 18.

 Trading standards and the police work in partnership with public health teams and other responsible authorities to ensure that licensed premises are not selling alcohol to people under 18, and identify and take action against those that break the law.
 Partnership work can coordinate the approach, improve efficiency and enable sharing of resources.

 Public health teams commission trading standards to carry out operations on licensed premises.
 They can also provide intelligence that identifies licensed premises that need to be reviewed and that supports a licence review.

-Formal action against premises selling alcohol to people under 18 should follow an enforcement policy and be in line with national codes of practice governing the way that age‑restricted sales are enforced; for example, Better Regulation Delivery Office codes.
+Formal action against premises selling alcohol to people under 18 should follow an enforcement policy and be in line with national codes of practice governing the way that age‑restricted sales are enforced; for example, Age restricted products and services: a code of practice for regulatory delivery (Office for Product Safety and Standards).
 Responsible authorities, such as public health teams, can take action by requesting reviews of licensed premises and making representations at review hearings.
 Public health teams can also use available data and work with other responsible authorities to support their case.
 Licence reviews can result in steps to address the problem (for example, modifying the conditions of the licence or removing the premises' supervisor), or suspending or revoking a licence if sales to people under 18 continue.
 Other actions that can be taken against premises include fines, advice and warnings, closure notices, issuing cautions and prosecution.
-[Expert opinion]